 Chapter 2: Literature Review

 This literature review highlights two important gaps in the NSLP research.
-The first gap is better literature surrounding of student consumption habits in the cafeteria.
-Few studies have used a daily tracking tool to monitor and track actual student consumption data in the cafeteria setting.
-This gap in research, coupled with the research on childhood obesity and other NSLP selection and consumption research, highlights the importance of this quantitative study.
+The first gap is a current lack of literature surrounding student consumption habits in the cafeteria.
+Few studies have used a real-time, data collection tool to monitor and track student consumption data within a cafeteria setting.
+This gap in research, coupled with the current body of research centered on the implications of childhood obesity and the importance of food access and attainment for lower income families highlights the importance of this quantitative study.

-The second gap in the current body of research that the qualitative portion of this study hopes to address is better understanding the student perspective of the NSLP.
-Few studies in the United States have sought to understand the NSLP participant perspective surrounding student selection and consumption patterns. innovative Few studies have also used a mixed-method approach to understanding the quantitative data collected in school cafeterias.
-This gap literaturein the current body of research coupled with research surrounding school-based nutrition intervention methods and the effects of socio-economic status on nutrition hope to highlight the importance of this mixed-methods approach to better understanding the student’s selection and consumption patterns along with their perspective in the NSLP.In order to understand the implications that these two gapsresearch hold for student’s health outcomes, it is important to be familiar with the NSLP policy as a whole. contextfollowednutritionalLearning aboutNSLP its framework
+The second gap in the current body of research surrounding the NSLP is that few studies in the United States have sought to understand the NSLP participant perspective.
+This dissertation takes an innovative approach by utilizing a mixed-method design to understanding this perspective.
+This gap within the current landscape of NSLP literature coupled with research surrounding school-based nutrition intervention methods and the effects of socio-economic status on nutrition highlight the importance of this research design.
+In order to understand the implications that these two gaps in NSLP research hold for student’s health outcomes, it is important to be familiar with the National School Lunch Policy as a whole.

+Within this chapter, the NSLP in its historical context is broached followed by an in-depth analysis of the policy, especially focusing on the Healthy Hunger Free Kids Act.
+This context is important for understanding the current literature that surrounds childhood health and obesity, socioeconomic status and nutritional access, current NSLP findings, and nutritional intervention methods used in different school districts.
+Learning about the NSLP policy and its historical context in tandem with previous NSLP literature helps to inform a greater framework of the current research and policy surrounding the NSLP.

 NSLP: Policy Mandates and Guidelines